ZekeAranyLucas/material-takehome/README.md

 NOTE: Java's working dir for the default file system is not fully mutable, so would clearly not meet the requirements of this exercise.

+### D4: Use Materialized paths as storage

+Materialized paths are where each row contains the full path as the primary key instead of doing something with graphs or nested objects.
+The hypothesis is that understanding and debugging will be simpler than the other options.
+It makes it pretty easy to trade between different storage options like arraylist, hashmaps, or even SQL tables.

+### D5: Support arbitrary volumes

+While the basic requirements are for a single global in-memory store, it's trivial to support multiple.
+The hypothesis is that it will make it easier to do isolated testing, and maybe try alternate storage options.
+The first alternative is "\*Test" namespaces will start with children: [‘math’, ‘history’, ‘spanish’].

+### D6: Don't be pedantic about unit testing

+Developer testing can include all kinds of test variations.
+Hypothesis is that strict isolation won't help iron out kinks in the design, but could slow down development by forcing mocks for singletons, etc.

 # TODO : slim down devcontainers stuff